 The nuances of the medical use of marijuana first made headlines back in 2013.
 The RCMP stripped veteran officer Cpl.
 Ron Francis of his uniform for smoking marijuana in public.
 His doctor had prescribed the drug for Post Traumatic Stress Disorder (PTSD).
 To raise awareness of the stigma of PTSD, Cpl.
 Francis smoked marijuana in public while dressed up in his red serge.
 The RCMP took exception to this action.
 Very sadly, Cpl.
 Francis committed suicide shortly after the discipline hearing.
 This incident magnified the emotionally charged nature of medical marijuana in the workplace.
 It also highlighted the dire need for both employers and employees to manage the issue with sensitivity, tact and prudence.

 Cannabis by Prescription

 Canadian physicians are prescribing Cannabis with increasing frequency for pain, disability and chronic illness.
 Furthermore, insurance companies are starting to accept its efficacy for medical purposes.
 In fact, on March 1, 2018, Sunlife Financial started covering medical marijuana in their group benefits plans.

 Accordingly, with easier access to this drug, could workplaces encounter more cases of marijuana intoxication?
 Our current laws permit your employer to fire you if you are intoxicated while on duty, particularly if it is related to a safety issue.
-And in this case, they do not have to offer you notice or severance pay.
+And in this case, they may not have to offer you notice or severance pay.